aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-12-personal-cloud-on-hetzner.md

       memory: 500Mi
 ```

-I've added `10.1.0.0/16` IP range to allow connecting from pgAdmin.
+I've added `10.1.0.0/16` IP range to allow connections from pgAdmin.
 Follow this
 [section](https://postgres-operator.readthedocs.io/en/latest/quickstart/#connect-to-the-postgres-cluster-via-psql)
 to get password, and do `kubectl port-forward constantia-0 5432`, where `constantia-0` would be pod name for main
 DB instance.